 Fruit Leather Dehydrating Time and Temperature

 Fruit leather is made from drying thin layers of fruit puree in a dehydrator.
-Fruit leather takes 4-10 hours at 140 to 145 degree F for drying properly.
+Fruit leather takes 4-10 hours at 140 to 145 degrees F for drying properly.
 Dehydrating fruit leather is simple.
 The properly dried fruit leather lacks opacity and is easily peeled from the pan though tacky to touch.
 Drying thin layers of pureed fruit called fruit rolls or taffies, fruit leathers are whole and nutritious snacks for those on the go.

 Many combinations of fruits can be made into fruit leather after being placed in a blender to gain mash like consistency.
-This includes apricots, apples, grapes, berries, bananas, oranges, pineapples, plums, peaches and melons.
+This includes apricots, apples, grapes, berries, bananas, oranges, pineapples, plums, peaches, and melons.